Summoner (video game): Reception

-The PlayStation 2 version won GameSpots award for "Best Game Story" among console games in 2000.
-The PC version was later nominated for the website's 2001 "Best Single-Player Role-Playing Game" and "Best Story" prize among PC games, but lost to Wizardry 8 and Anachronox respectively.
+The PlayStation 2 version won the award for "Best Story" at GameSpot's Best and Worst of 2000 Awards.
+The PC version was later nominated for the "Best Single-Player Role-Playing Game" and "Best Story" awards at the website's Best and Worst of 2001 Awards, but lost to Wizardry 8 and Anachronox, respectively.
 The former console version also won the awards for Role-Playing Game of 2000 and Storyline of 2000 at IGN's Best of 2000 Awards.